IgorTavcar/TransactionSuddenlyRemoved/Readme.md

 ## Intro
 We experience a strange behaviour of SKPaymentQueue under iOS-9 and iOS-9.0.1.
 We suspect that this is an iOS issue.
 This example is a minimal app-frame that demonstrates the SKPaymentQueue related issue.
-Download the example [here][1].

 ## Facts